skienzmatishun/rippreport/content/p/baldwin-county-dhr-lawsuit/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County DHR and family court officials repeatedly failed to protect vulnerable children from documented abuse.
+A developing federal class-action lawsuit highlights years of gross negligence, judicial conflicts of interest, and ignored police reports.
+Join the movement demanding immediate reform for our local family court system.
 ---
 I have been blasting this message as a post and in comments all over Facebook, and will continue to do so.